friendica/friendica-addons/README.md

 After uploading the addons to your server, you need to activate the desired addons in the Admin panel.
 Addons not activated have no effect on your node.

+## Issues

+Please report any issues you have with addons of Friendica from this repository in [the main issue tracker of the project](https://github.com/friendica/friendica/issues).

 ## Connectors

 Among these addons there are also the [connectors](https://github.com/friendica/friendica/blob/stable/doc/Connectors.md) for various other networks (e.g. Twitter, pump.io, Google+) that are needed for communication when the protocol is not supported by Friendica core (DFRN, OStatus and Diaspora).